TI 83 > TI 83 NormalCDF

-The TI 83 graphing calculator can help you figure out normal distribution probabilities with the normalcdf function located in the VARS section of the calculator.
+The TI 83 and TI 84 graphing calculators can help you figure out normal distribution probabilities with the normalcdf function.

-Normalcdf is the normal (Gaussian) cumulative distribution function on the TI 83 calculator.
+Normalcdf is the normal (Gaussian) cumulative distribution function on the TI 83/TI 84 calculator.
 If a random variable is normally distributed, you can use the normalcdf command to find the probability that the variable will fall into a certain interval that you supply.

 The format for normalcdf is: normalcdf(lower bound, upper bound, mean, standard deviation).
 If you have a standard normal distribution (where the mean is 0 and the standard deviation is 1) you can leave the last two variables out, as those are the default settings on the calculator.

 Watch the video for the steps.
 Although I’m using a TI 83 here, the TI 84 steps are identical:

 Example problem: A group of students taking end of semester statistics exams at a certain college have a mean score of 75 and a standard deviation of 5 points.
 What is the probability that a given student will score between 90 and 100 points?
 Use the NormalCDF function.